-Calendulas and daisies are some of the most popular plants thanks to their eye-catching flowers.
-I’ve grown both for many years, and I now understand that there are at least 7 differences between calendula and daisies that set them apart which are:
+Calendulas and daisies are some of the most popular plants thanks to their eye-catching flowers – they’re so beautiful!
+I’ve grown both for many years, and I’ve learned there are at least 7 differences between calendula and daisies that set them apart which are:

 - Their scientific classification (obviously!)